7th Street Active Transportation Corridor Study

 7th St.

-by dpeantntiis, 5 months ago
+by dpeantntiis, over 1 year ago

 Went to the public meeting last night Dec.
 3. Good to see what's being proposed.
 I'm all for improving bicycle options but not at the expense of car traffic.
 My biggest concern is 7th. between North Ave. and Grand.
 Cutting it down to one lane might make sense but ONLY if the center median islands are modified to provide left turn lanes.
 Concentrating all the traffic going down 7th and having it back up because someone is waiting to turn left would be a nightmare!
 Especially since the wait for traffic to clear will be longer because all of the...
 Continue reading